YottaDB/YDBDoc/ProgGuide/commands.rst

  ESV()
     QUIT "value of this Extrinsic Special Variable"

-Because the label ESV has an argument list (which is empty), YottaDB/GT.M can only legally reach that label with an extrinsic invocation.
+Because the label ESV has an argument list (which is empty), YottaDB can only legally reach that label with an extrinsic invocation.
 The QUIT on the second line prevents execution from erroneously "falling through" to the line labeled ESV.
 Because ESV identifies a subroutine that implements an extrinsic special variable, the QUIT on the line after ESV has an argument to provide the value of the extrinsic.

 Example: